d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 ## Optimization Challenges in Deep Learning

-In this chapter, we are going to focus specifically on the performance of the optimization algorithm in minimizing the objective function, rather than a model's generalization error.
-In :numref:`sec_linear_regression` we distinguished between analytical solutions and numerical solutions in optimization problems.
+In this chapter, we are going to focus specifically on the performance of optimization algorithms in minimizing the objective function, rather than a model's generalization error.
+In :numref:`sec_linear_regression`
+we distinguished between analytical solutions and numerical solutions in optimization problems.
 In deep learning, most objective functions are complicated and do not have analytical solutions.
 Instead, we must use numerical optimization algorithms.
-The optimization algorithms below all fall into this category.
+The optimization algorithms in this chapter all fall into this category.

 There are many challenges in deep learning optimization.
-Some of the most vexing ones are local minima, saddle points and vanishing gradients.
-Let us have a look at a few of them.
+Some of the most vexing ones are local minima, saddle points, and vanishing gradients.
+Let us have a look at them.

 ### Local Minima

-For the objective function $f(x)$, if the value of $f(x)$ at $x$ is smaller than the values of $f(x)$ at any other points in the vicinity of $x$, then $f(x)$ could be a local minimum.
+For any objective function $f(x)$, if the value of $f(x)$ at $x$ is smaller than the values of $f(x)$ at any other points in the vicinity of $x$, then $f(x)$ could be a local minimum.
 If the value of $f(x)$ at $x$ is the minimum of the objective function over the entire domain, then $f(x)$ is the global minimum.

 For example, given the function